2026-05-28 15:42:48 | EST

 News

-Consumer Sentiment Slips as Retail Sales Surge: What's Driving the Disconnect? - Management Guidance Update
+Consumer Sentiment Slips as Retail Sales Surge: What's Driving the Disconnect? - Annual Earnings Summary

-Retail Sales vs Consumer Sentiment - investor sentiment, confidence, and risk appetite shifts.
+Retail Sales vs Consumer Sentiment - part of broader financial market coverage tracking investor sentiment and sector trends.
 Despite weakening consumer confidence and persistent inflation concerns, U.S. retail sales continue to climb, creating a puzzling divergence between how shoppers feel and how they behave.
 Retail Dive explores how long this trend can sustain itself amid rising debt levels and dwindling savings.

 Live News